cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. code-block:: cylc-graph

-   f1:fail & f2:fail => a  # f1:fail and f2:fail are expected
+   f1:fail & f2:fail => a  # f1:fail and f2:fail are required

 and this: